Anshii12/HR-Attrition-Data-Analysis/README.md

 1. Download the .xlsx file.
 2. Open in Excel and ensure "Enable Content" is selected for the slicers.
 3. Use the Region, Department, and Manager filters to explore the data dynamically.

-Does this structure match the vibe of your previous GitHub projects?